Highland Honey’s honey is a unique, raw product

 - Ain’t nothin’ wrong with crystals.

-- Common processing practices are driven more by efficiency than by quality.
+- Common processing practices are driven by efficiency and sacrifice quality.

 - Labeling laws are inadequate.